 By Public Transport

-For the train, you can either buy your tickets in advance here, or you can pay on the day using a contactless or Oyster card.
-This will require you to tap in and tap out using the yellow card readers.
-Note that Oyster cards and contactless cards do not work beyond Watford Junction, so don’t go any further than this.
+From central London, getting to the studio by public transport is fairly easy.
+Take the train from London Euston to Watford Junction (15 to 20 minutes).
+You can either buy your train tickets in advance, or pay on the day using a contactless card or Oyster card.
+Tap in and tap out using the yellow card readers.
+Note that Oyster cards and contactless work as far as Watford Junction but not beyond.

-See our guide to buying and using the Oyster card in London, and our guide to paying for public transport in London for more information on using these forms of payment for travel in and around London.
+See our guide to buying and using the Oyster card and our guide to paying for public transport in London for more on using these forms of payment.

 By Car